Calibration-free single-frame super-resolution fluorescence microscopy

 The optimization involves balancing multiple trade-offs, requiring user expertise and adding complexity to the process.
 The output of the method is a table containing the emitter coordinates and intensities.
 Subsequent image rendering may lead to ambiguity since there are multiple ways to perform this step, and requires additional decisions in the processing pipeline.
+DECODE requires training on specific detailed calibration data, the acquisition of which is an experimentally demanding and time-consuming task.
+For the training, a fitted PSF $z$-stack needs to be provided, and parameters of the experiment must be specified, such as the camera parameters, emitter density, brightness, etc. Once trained, it can be used only on data acquired under the same conditions, otherwise, retraining is necessary.
 Details on the settings for each method are given in part C of the Methods section.
-In contrast, our deep-learning approach requires no additional information beyond the input image neither before nor after applying the CFCNN, and the resulting super-resolved image outperforms the other methods across all evaluated metrics.
+In contrast, our deep-learning approach operates in a plug-and-play manner, requiring no additional training or information beyond the input image, neither before nor after applying the CFCNN.
+The resulting super-resolved image outperforms the other methods across all evaluated metrics.